 The Friends raise money through memberships, book sales, and other events and activities to help provide funding for a variety of materials, equipment and programs for patrons of all ages.
 We also support development activities for Library staff.
 These funds supplement the Irmo Branch Library’s operating budget.
-Funds have been provided for:
+Funds have been provided for fun stuff like the wagon and pumpkins for painting with the youth librarians and other items listed :

 MATERIALS & EQUIPMENT